ARKANSASPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 Contact Stag Liuzza today to learn how we can help your water system pursue crucial settlement funds, protect public health, and comply with rapidly evolving federal guidelines for PFAS contamination.

-Don’t wait—early action is key to preventing further environmental harm and safeguarding your community from serious health risks.
+Don’t wait—critical deadlines start in 2026.
 Reach out now for a free consultation and discover how Arkansas can benefit from the Phase 2 PFAS Settlement.

 Cleangroundwater.com is operated and provided by Stag Liuzza, LLC responsible attorneys Michael G. Stag and Ashley M. Liuzza.
 Stag Liuzza, LLC is officed in New Orleans, LA, and our attorneys are licensed in Louisiana and Mississippi.